-ALLEN RADWAY (Producing Artistic Director) has worked as a theatre artist, arts administrator, and educator in the Philadelphia for nearly twenty years.
-Directing credits include: the Philadelphia premieres of Milk Like Sugar by Kirsten Greenidge, The Black Monk by David Rabe, The Cryptogram by David Mamet, and Evie’s Waltz by Carter W. Lewis.
-As an actor Allen has appeared in over fifty productions to date, appearing Off-Broadway and locally with the Wilma Theater, Arden Theatre Company, Theatre Exile, Lantern Theater Company, Azuka Theatre, Gas & Electric Arts and People’s Light & Theatre Company, among others.
-He holds a BFA in Acting from the University of the Arts, and has studied abroad with members of the Royal Shakespeare Company and Complicite.
-Allen is a firm believer in Simpatico’s mission statement, and encourages anyone, everyone, to become a believer as well…by supporting and participating in our exciting 10th Anniversary Season in Philly.
+ALLEN RADWAY (Producing Artistic Director) has worked as a theatre artist, educator, and arts administrator in Philadelphia for nearly two decades.
+Directing credits for Simpatico include: Richard Adams’ Watership Down by John Hildreth, Milk Like Sugar by Kirsten Greenidge, David Rabe’s adaptation of Chekhov’s novella The Black Monk, The Cryptogram by David Mamet, and Evie’s Waltz by Carter W. Lewis.
+As an actor he has performed in over sixty productions, and has appeared locally with the Wilma, the Arden, Theatre Exile, Lantern, Azuka, and People’s Light, among others.
+Allen is a faculty member at the University of the Arts’ Ira Brind School of Theatre Arts and at Drexel University.
+He holds a BFA in Acting from UArts, and has studied abroad with members of the Royal Shakespeare Company and Complicité.
+Allen is a firm believer in Simpatico’s mission statement, and encourages anyone, everyone, to become a believer as well…by supporting and participating in our exciting 11th Season in Philly.